Iran's wooing of Africa yields scant results as sanctions bite

 “I told them the United States is an important export market ...
 We don’t want a situation that will damage our economy,” said Ebrahim, who returned from Tehran last week.

-“While we may appreciate and sympathise with them, there are certain realities that we need to take into consideration.”
+“While we may appreciate and sympathize with them, there are certain realities that we need to take into consideration.”

 Many developing states in principle back Iran’s insistence on the right to enrich uranium for what it says will be civilian nuclear energy only.
 But they also feel Iran should heed U.N. demands for transparency in its nuclear work to help defuse fears that it is trying to develop the means to make atom bombs.